 Cons

-- Not as durable as wood windows
+- These are not as durable as wood windows

 - Can crack or warp in extreme temperatures